cyberbotics/webots-doc/blog/Webots-2018-b-release.md

 This has allowed us to improve world performance considerably.

-To illustrate this in practical terms, the simulation speedometer in "Run" mode is used as our performance indicator, to show the real-life implications of faster rendering in a Webots Simulation.
+To illustrate this in practical terms, the simulation speedometer in "Run" mode is used as our performance indicator, to show the real-life implications of faster rendering in a Webots simulation.
-The following benchmarks were made on Windows 10, 64-bit with an Intel 6700k processor @ 3.40GHz and an NVIDIA GTX 970 graphics cards on some familiar webots worlds.
+The following benchmarks were performed on Windows 10, 64-bit with an Intel 6700k processor @ 3.40GHz and an NVIDIA GTX 970 graphics cards on some familiar webots worlds.

+As you can see, [some stuff about performance being better]

 ### Physically-Based Rendering

 %figure "A model of a telephone, from the GLTF sample library, rendered in Webots."
 ![telephone](images/telephone.png)
 %end

+In a bid to make Webots look as realistic as possible, we have implemented a Physically-Based Rendering pipeline into Webots.
+Physically based rendering relies on improved lighting models, and the use of several additional non-colour textures (normal maps, roughness maps and metalness maps) to represent a material's interactions with light to a very high degree of realism.
+This is useable with the new PBRAppearance and Cubemap nodes.
+This is still an experimental feature for now, however.
+We will be rolling it out across our objects and simulations as time goes on, and this will likely change the appearance of your simulation worlds.

+We plan to continue developing advanced graphics features for Webots in the coming months, to complement this rollout.

 ---